cbnoc/draft-cbnoc-experimental-chat-over-icmp/draft-cbnoc-experimental-chat-over-icmp.md

 Type

-  0 for a chat message.
+: 0 for a chat message.
 In ICMP, this value means an echo reply message.

 Code

-  0
+: Always set to 0

 Checksum

-  The checksum is the 16-bit ones's complement of the one's complement sum of the ICMP message starting with the ICMP Type.
+: The checksum is the 16-bit ones's complement of the one's complement sum of the ICMP message starting with the ICMP Type.
   For computing the checksum , the checksum field should be zero.
   If the total length is odd, the received data is padded with one